-Black and white – that trend-surpassing colour palette – is back on the design radar this season but, this time, it’s edgier than ever.
+Black and white room interiors – that trend-surpassing colour palette – is back on the design radar this season but, this time, it’s edgier than ever.
 From daring upholstery choices to equally powerful accents and from contemporary silhouettes to updated classics, the contrasting duo isn’t for the faint of heart.

 Plunge into a world of high-impact style and take inspiration from these black and white rooms, starting with this Megan Winters dining room (and our Refined Monochrome collection) for an edgy yet timeless aesthetic.